B. Roy Chowdhury: Playing career

 In the mid-1930s, when First Division football began in Silchar, Assam, clubs from Sylhet, Brahmanbaria, Comilla, and Habiganj joined the league.
 This led Chowdhury and his younger brother, Sachin Roy Chowdhury, to travel regularly from Dhaka to participate.
 In 1937, Chowdhury represented Dhaka Sporting Association XI (DSA XI) against the touring Islington Corinthians.
 On 21 November, during the first exhibition match held at the DSA field, Chowdhury played in the left-wing, as Pakhi Sen scored the only goal in a surprise victory for DSA XI.
 He also played in the second exhibition match, which ended in a 0–1 defeat on 22 November.

 In 1938, Chowdhury completed his B.Com degree from Dhaka University and accepted an offer to play for the Kolkata-based East Bengal Club and began plying his trade in West Bengal.
-In 1939, he joined arch-rivals, Mohun Bagan AC, and spent the following four years at the club before retiring into politics and sports administration.
+In 1939, he joined arch-rivals, Mohun Bagan AC, and spent the following four years at the club, including as captain in 1940, before retiring into politics and sports administration.